log101/redux-rtk-mock-adapter/README.md

 };
 ```

-This code is llm-generated, please create issue if you enocounter any issues.
+This code is llm-generated, please create an issue if you enocounter any issues.